Malassezia Pachydermatis (Fungal Infection of the Skin) in Dogs

 Malassezia pachydermatis is a yeast that commonly colonizes the skin and ears of dogs and can cause an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. under certain conditions.
-This fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., also known as Malassezia dermatitis, occurs when the yeast multiplies excessively and causes an inflammatory reaction.
+This fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., also known as Malassezia dermatitis, occurs when the yeast overgrows and causes an inflammatory reaction.

 The most important facts at a glance